 Objectives and Next Steps

 This is the initial report of the Translation and Transliteration of Contact Information PDP Working Group, presented to the Community to gather feedback on the various recommendations the Working Group is presenting.
-Following the review of any public comments received, the WG will prepare a final report to be presented to the GNSO Council for its review and possible adoption.
+Following the review of any public comments received, the Working Group will prepare a final report to be presented to the GNSO Council for its review and possible adoption.

 Mission and Scope

 The Translation and Transliteration of Contact Information Policy Development Process (PDP) Working Group is concerned with the way that contact information data – commonly referred to as ‘Whois’ – are collected and displayed within generic top-level domains (gTLDs).
 According to the Charter (see also Annex A), the PDP Working Group “is tasked to provide the GNSO Council with a policy recommendation regarding the translation and transliteration of contact information.
-As part of its deliberations on this issue, the PDP WG should, at a minimum, consider the following issues:
+As part of its deliberations on this issue, the PDP Working Group should, at a minimum, consider the following issues:

 Whether it is desirable to translate contact information to a single common language or transliterate contact information to a single common script?